yusuke85/javascript-module-2-todo-workshop/README.md

 ## Getting started
 * Fork and Clone this repo.
 ## Part-1 JavaScript in the browser
-After working on a black screen for few weeks, with the only output of ```console.log``` But JavaScript was not meant to be run in ```console.log``` It was meant to make web pages dynamic.
+JavaScript is a language which can run in different environments.
+For few weeks we have been working on a black screen which is **NodeJS**, a runtime environment, which has access to some specific resources such as file system/hard drive, network etc. But JavaScript was not meant to run only in NodeJS environment using `console.log`.
+It was meant to make web pages dynamic.
 Lots of websites are powered by JavaScript today, and some (like Facebook) cannot function at all without it.
 It's become that important to the look and feel of the website.

 Today we will learn how to combine all this JavaScript knowledge with HTML and CSS in a browser, changing elements dynamically from user actions.
 #### By the end of this section students should be able to: